Fantasy Rugby - the game Rugby enthusiasts play in heaven. Live draft and play with friends.

 Get tips and advice from professional developers, access exclusive job and freelance opportunities, find support for your project launch.

-Access our online education platform at any time after the web development course, with lectures, screencasts, flashcards and challenges.
+Access our online education platform at any time after the software development course, with lectures, screencasts, flashcards and challenges.

 Benefit from advanced tutorials in software development to push your computer science skills further and keep on learning and practicing after the bootcamp.